input-output-hk/peras-design/site/reports/tech-report-2.md

 ## Product

-We have refined our analysis and understanding of Peras protocol, taking into account its latest evolutions:
+We have refined our analysis and understanding of Peras protocol, taking into account its latest evolution:

-* A promising solution for votes and certificates construction has been identified based on existing VRF/KES keys and ALBAs certificates
+* A promising solution for votes and certificates construction has been identified based on existing VRF/KES keys and ALBAs certificates.
-  * This solution relies on existing nodes' infrastructure and cryptographic primitives and therefore should be straightforward to implement and deploy
+    * This solution relies on existing nodes' infrastructure and cryptographic primitives and therefore should be straightforward to implement and deploy.
-* Peras' votes and certificates handling will have a negligible impact on existing node CPU, network bandwidth, and memory requirements.
+* Peras's votes and certificates handling will have a negligible impact on existing node CPU, network bandwidth, and memory requirements.
-  * They will have a moderate impact on storage requirements leading to a potential increase of disk storage of 15 to 20%.
+    * They will have a moderate impact on storage requirements leading to a potential increase of disk storage of 15 to 20%..
-  * Peras might have a modereate economical impact for SPOs running their nodes with Cloud providers due to increasing network _egress traffic_
+    * Peras might have a moderate economical impact for SPOs running their nodes with cloud providers due to increasing network _egress traffic_.
-* Peras impact on settlement probabilities is still _unclear_ and will require some more time to analyse
-  * Latest adversarial scenarios analysis lead to an increase in expected settlement time to roughly 30 minutes
+* Peras's impact on settlement probabilities depends strongly upon the specific choices for protocol parameters and what stakeholder use case(s) those have been tuned for.
+    * Settlement can be as fast as two minutes, with an infinitesimal probability of rollback after that, but there is an appreciable probability of rollback prior to that time if a strong adversary attacks.
+    * Stakeholders will have to reach consensus about the relative importance of settlement time versus resistance to attacks prior to that time.
-* We think development of a pre-alpha prototype integrated with the cardano-node should be able to proceed
+* We think development of a *pre-alpha* prototype integrated with the cardano-node should be able to proceed.

 ## Process